The course consists of 12 modules:

 This module is designed to enable learners to gain confidence in using research techniques and methods.
 It addresses the elements that make up formal research including the proposal, a variety of research methodologies, action planning, carrying out the research and presenting the findings.

 Learners must understand the theory that underpins formal research.
 The research itself will depend on learners, the context of their area of learning, their focus of interest and the anticipated outcomes.
-This module draws together a range of other information and knowledge of content from within the programme of study to form a piece of holistic research work that will make a positive contribution to the learner’s area of interest.
-Learners will be able to develop skills such as independent learning and drawing conclusion from their works.
+This module draws together a range of other information and knowledge of content from within the programme of study to form a holistic piece research work that will make a positive contribution to the learner’s area of interest.
+Learners will be able to develop skills such independent learning and drawing conclusion from their work.